TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ![The Philadelphia Pride Flag, which is the standard 6-color pride flag with brown and black stripes added to the top](/images/Pride Flags/Philadelphia Pride Flag.svg){:.thumbnail.card}

 The Philadelphia Pride Flag was commissioned by the city of Philadelphia in **June 2017** for their pride events.
 [It was designed](https://HelloTierney.com/work/more-color-more-pride-2) by the marketing firm [Tierney](https://HelloTierney.com).
-Visually, it is the standard 6-color pride flag with brown and black stripes added to the top, to draw attention to the issues which people of color such as myself face within the GSM community.
+Visually, it is the standard 6-color pride flag with brown and black stripes added to the top, to draw attention to the issues which people of color such as myself face within the GRSM community.

 One issue with this flag is that it was commissioned by a city, for public relations during Pride 2017.
 That origin tells a story of capitalizing on oppression issues, trying to monetize peoples' desire to be seen and to unify, rather than being created by those people to protest their oppression.